Traditional Japanese house

-In Japanese room, you sleep not in a bed but on a set of "futon".
+In Japanese room, you sleep on a set of "futon".

 A futon are filled with cotton or feathers.

-And they are laid out on the tatami floor directly, before going to bed.
+And futon is laid out on the tatami floor directly, before going to bed.

-Japan is quite humid, so futon is hung out on nice days to air in the
+Japan is quite humid, so futon is hung out on fine days to air in the sun.

 In most ryokans a few attendants come to lay out the futon after dinner.

 Futon are laid out directly on the tatami floor.

 A pillow is put on the mat of futon.